Kamikaze (1937 aircraft): Background

 In the 1930s, as the performance of aircraft was rapidly improving, air races and the setting of long distance flight records was very popular in Europe and North America, and were often used as publicity stunts by newspapers.
 A French newspaper offered a substantial monetary prize for the first aircraft to fly between Paris and Tokyo within 100 hours.
 Many aviators had failed in the attempt, including André Japy, the French aviator whose plane crashed into the mountains of Kyūshū on the last leg of his record attempt from Paris to Tokyo.

 In the 1930s, Japanese aircraft designers had made maximizing the range of their aircraft a high priority, in order to link the Japanese home islands with the Empire of Japan's overseas possessions in Taiwan, Korea, Manchuria and the South Seas Mandate.
 Long range capabilities also had implications for the development of military aircraft for future conflicts in China and over the Pacific Ocean - potential war theatres which offered few airfields for aircraft to refuel.

+The Kamikaze K-15 airplane and its engine were designed and built in Japan, and the Japanese crews trained solely by Japanese instructors.

+Flight International, 15 April 1937 noted:

+Contrary to expectations, this Mitsubishi monoplane (which, incidentally was completed toward the end of March) and its engine do not appear to have built under direct licence from any American firms.
+Its type name is Karigane, or Wild Goose.
+It is reminiscent of the well-known Northrop series of single-engined mailplanes, but the resemblance is largely superficial and might apply to any machine built on the same lines and for the same purpose.
+The radial engine—a Nakajima Kotobuki III giving 550 h.p. (normal) at sea level and designed for a fixed-pitch airscrew, has points of similarity with the P. and W. Wasp and earlier Wright Cyclones, but is obviously of Japanese design.

+Engine

+Nakajima Kotobuki (Jupiter) engines were widely used in civilian planes.
+The engine was named, in connection with Jupiter, 寿 Kotobuki, the pronunciation of the Kanji.
+Nakajima was using a single Kanji (Japanese character) to bring luck to the engine names.
+Mitsubishi used star names, and Hitachi used wind names as well.